jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/achievability/programming-language-programmed-within-itself.md

 This is where objects no longer have C++ *classes*, but a C++ *object* for a class.
 The first line assigns the Structure class to the Structure object.
 The layer is called the ggc layer.
 The first g stands for *generic*.
-When you use the engine above, you will describe classes in a more generic way as CItem objects.
+When you use the engine above, you might describe classes in a more generic way as CItem objects.
 CItem objects are considered Encircle objects, not C++ objects.
 The second g also stands for generic.
 For the first time the engine itself is described as CItem objects, which are not considered C++ objects, but Encircle objects.
 The third letter, the letter c stands for C++ and the fact that the *reflective data* of the objects used above, are still CClass objects of the ccc-layer, which are considered C++ objects, rather than Encircle objects.

 I guess I have made clear, that it is important to understand that CItem objects are *not* considered C++ objects but generic Encircle objects.